TeddyGavi/DSA-and-Algorithms/notes/08_Intermediate_Sorting.md

 - keep going recursively and send each half into merge
 - once the arr.length is 1 then we return th merged array

+- O(n log n)
+- the number of times we split the array is log n,
+- however, the number of times we merge is a O(n) operation
+- therefore O (n log n) is the result
+- Space complexity grows linear, so its O(n)

 ### Quick Sort

 - [Quick Sort](../algs/JsAlgs%26DSClass/Sorting/quick.ts)